 This is a graded four-unit course, by letter grade (A to F), with the grade based on a combination of classroom engagement and your work on Clinic projects.

 Much of the work on Clinic projects can be done on campus, but students will need to travel inside Los Angeles County to meet with collaborating attorneys, clients, and other stakeholders.

-Work on Clinic projects, in addition to preparing for and attending classroom sessions, will require a substantial time commitment —at least ten hours per week, but often more, depending the timing and urgency of particular matters.
+Work on Clinic projects, in addition to preparing for and attending classroom sessions, will require a substantial time commitment — ten hours per week, or more, depending the timing and urgency of particular matters.

-ome readings will be from T. Alexander Aleinikoff, David A. Martin, Hiroshi Motomura, Maryellen Fullerton & Juliet P. Stumpf, Immigration and Citizenship: Process and Policy (West 8th ed.
-2016).
-Other substantive and skills-focused readings will be on the MyLaw course website.
+Some of the readings will be from Hiroshi Motomura, Immigration Outside the Law (Oxford University Press 2014).
+Other substantive and skills-focused readings will be available on the MyLaw course website.